jez/symbol/README.md

   - also have errors in the debug.log

 - `[smlnj, mlton].each do`
-  - still runs (even if you clean and delete foo folder)
   - `symbol install prefix=.`
     - either
       - bin/TARGET
       - lib/TARGET/TARGET.suffix
     - or
       - bin/TARGET

-if CI:
-  - `symbol install`
-    - installs to `$HOME/.local/bin/TARGET`
-    - runs (even if you clean and delete src/ folder)
+    - still runs (even if you clean and delete foo folder)

-- `symbol-new`
-  - ensure hidden files show up

-- `symbol-new --empty`
-  - ensure count of files is only two

-- `symbol-new`, `symbol-new --empty`
-  - empty still works if the directory exists

-- TODO(jez) grep for `error` logs and try to exercise them all
+- Show time for each test
+- If started clean (CI) should end clean

 ## Developer Notes